 Product endorsements from famous male celebrities of the 1920-1930s, including athletes, actors and musicians ran in a series of ads in the Saturday Evening Post.
 The ads featured personal quotes from the men, explaining why they enjoyed shaving with Barbasol.

 By 1936, the company employed nearly 400 people and was also manufacturing razor blades.
-The Great Depression had little or no impact on the Barbasol brand, since shaving cream was not considered a luxury item.
+The Great Depression had little or no impact on the Barbasol brand.

 Barbasol Shaving Cream became standard issue for soldiers during World War II.
 As a show of patriotism, the company also sold large tubes of shaving cream in PX stores for no profit.